 For specific regulatory questions, you also have the possibility to beneficiate of our experts’ knowledge through our consultancy service.

-Do you need information on the DGCCRF 2023 cosmetics inspection campaign?
-In February, read the second part of this article which will precise the campaign’s main focuses.
+Do you need information on the 2023 cosmetics inspection campaign in France?
+Read the second part of this article which will precise the campaign’s main focuses.

 For more information, do not hesitate to contact your Account Manager, if you are already a Biorius’ client or to contact us at email@example.com.